 Top tip

 Don't overcook the gnocchi.
 When gnocchi is overcooked, it can start to fall apart a little.
 You want your boiled gnocchi to be a pillowy gnocchi texture but not too pillowy.
+The best way to assure the gnocchi is not overcooked is to follow the package directions.

 📖 Recipe